Cool'n'Quiet: Implementation

 Also In Windows Vista and 7 the "Power Saver" power profile allows much lower power state (frequency and voltage) than in the "High Performance" power state.

 Unlike Windows XP, Windows Vista only supports Cool'n'Quiet on motherboards that support ACPI 2.0 or later.

 With earlier versions of Windows, processor drivers along with Cool'n'Quiet software also need to be installed.
 The latest version is 1.3.2.0.

-Third party utilities

-In addition to the CPU drivers offered by AMD, several motherboard manufacturers have released software to give the end user more control over the Cool 'n' Quiet feature, as well as the other new features of AMD processors and chipsets.
-Using these applications, one can even control the CPU voltage explicitly.